CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption

 \subsection{Homomorphic Softmax Evaluation}

 We first recall the standard softmax function in the plaintext setting.
-For an input vector $\mathbf{x} = (x_1, \cdots, x_n)$, the $i$-th component of the softmax output is defined as:
+For an input vector $\mathbf{x} = (x_1, \cdots, x_n)$, the $i$-th component is defined as

-for $i \in \{1,\ldots,n\}$.
-In standard floating-point implementations, the softmax function is typically computed in a numerically stable form to prevent overflow from the exponential function:
+where $i \in \{1,\ldots,n\}$ and $x_\text{max} = \max_{i \in \{1,\ldots,n\}} x_i$.
+In standard floating-point implementations, the second form is typically used as a numerically stable formulation to prevent overflow from the exponential function.
+Evaluating softmax directly in the HE setting presents two major challenges:

-where $x_\text{max} = \max_{i \in \{1,\ldots, n\}} x_i$.
-Evaluating softmax directly in the homomorphic setting presents two major challenges: \begin{enumerate} \item \textbf{Overflow and Maximum Subtraction:} The rapid growth of the exponential function renders softmax vulnerable to numerical overflow when processing large input values.
-In the homomorphic setting, larger ranges necessitate polynomial approximations over wider intervals, further increasing computational cost and exacerbating approximation error~\cite{cheon2022efficient,Cho2024fast}.
+\begin{enumerate} \item \textbf{Overflow and Maximum Subtraction:} The rapid growth of the exponential function renders softmax vulnerable to numerical overflow when processing large input values.
+In the homomorphic setting, larger ranges necessitate polynomial approximations over wider intervals, further increasing computational cost and exacerbating approximation error~\cite{Cheon2022efficient,Cho2024fast}.
 To ensure numerical stability, the input vector to softmax is typically shifted using the maximum operation, as shown in Eq.~\eqref{eq:stable_softmax}.
 However, the maximum operation is not natively supported by HE schemes and must be approximated, which incurs substantial multiplicative depth.

 \item \textbf{Division Operation:} Softmax inherently involves a division operation for normalization.
-Since HE schemes do not natively support division, prior work~\cite{Hong2022Secure,Lim2025tricycle,DeCastro2025encryptedllm} typically addresses this challenge by employing polynomial approximations of the reciprocal function $1/x$, such as Chebyshev polynomial approximation~\cite{Cheney1966introduction} or Goldschmidt's iterative algorithm~\cite{Goldschmidt1964applications}, leading to increased multiplicative depth.
+Since HE schemes do not natively support division, prior work~\cite{Hong2022Secure,Lim2025tricycle,DeCastro2025encryptedllm} typically addresses this challenge by employing polynomial approximations of the reciprocal function $1/x$, such as Chebyshev polynomial approximation~\cite{Cheney1966introduction} or Goldschmidt's iterative algorithm~\cite{Goldschmidt1964applications}, leading to increased multiplicative depth. \end{enumerate}